Abdillahi-A/GeniusLyricsScraper/README.md

 # GeniusLyricsScraper

 ## What does it do?
-Find the lyrics of your favourite songs and prints it to your terminal.
+Find the lyrics of your favourite songs, scrapes it from genius.com and prints it to your terminal.

 ## See it in action:
 ![](trialTest.gif)